supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 As we discussed in the beginning of this section, the horizontal axis can be interpreted in two ways: absolute and relative hours.
 And as we saw earlier, pressing the "Switch between absolute and relative hours" [button](/supermemo/sleep-chart/circadian-hrs-arising.png) changes the graph dramatically by:
 - - Shifting the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> and the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span>.
+- Switching horizontal axis from "Hours from arising" to "Clock time".